OmidSaj/excel_agent/README.md

 - Open `.env.example` and add proper credentials for LangFuse and OpenAI APIs.
 Remove the .example extension after updating the contents of the file

 ## 2. Getting Started
+In what follows, an overview of this agentic workflow is provided.
+You may also refer to [this notebook](https://github.com/OmidSaj/excel_agent/blob/main/example.ipynb) to reproduce the results for an example spreadsheet.

 ### 2.1.
 Define a Spreadsheet
 Start by specifying the path to your Excel spreadsheet as follows.
 The AI-generated content will be stored in the same directory.
 You can also use the following default example in the repo:
 ```python